rarsan/chef-splunk/README.md

 * `node['splunk']['ssl_options']['enable_ssl']`: Whether to enable
   SSL, must be set to `true` to use the `setup_ssl` recipe.
 Defaults to `false`, must be set using a boolean literal `true` or `false`.
+* `node['splunk']['ssl_options']['use_default_certs']`: Whether to use
+  Splunk's default certificates.
+Recommended only for evaluation purposes or for instances accessible behind firewall.
+This is still preferred over default non-SSL Splunk web transmission.
+Defaults to `false`, must be set using a boolean literal `true` or `false`.
 * `node['splunk']['ssl_options']['data_bag']`: The data bag name to load, defaults to `vault` (as chef-vault is used).
 * `node['splunk']['ssl_options']['data_bag_item']`: The data bag item